Chrono-byte/fuck/README.md

 Or, say `fuck me`, and...it'll help you out with that a bit.

+But let's be honest, you are too ugly to be on tinder, just type `fuck myself` and let your hand handle your frustration.

 ## No, seriously, why?
 I don't know.
 Stop asking me.
 It's annoying. `fuck you`.